 Meniere’s is a multifactoral disease which can be caused by many different things.
 Hence it requires a holistic approach to finding the route cause.

-It is generally accepted that Meniere’s disease symptoms are as a result of two things, a genetically narrow aquaduct within the inner ear coupled with inflammation of the endolymphatic sac.
+It is generally accepted that Meniere’s disease symptoms are as a result of a genetically narrow aquaduct within the inner ear coupled with inflammation of the endolymphatic sac.

-Sufferers also generally do not have one sole cause for their symptoms.
+Sufferers often do not have one symptom only or one sole cause for their symptoms.
 They often have an overlapping set of medical problems which need addressing.

 The above table can be used as a guide to indicate which tests could be performed.